chagantikusumitha/EDA-House-Price-Prediction/README.md

 ##### Web Scrapping :
        Web scraping is a software technique of extracting information from the website .
        It  takes the unstructured data into structured data that can be stored and analyzed.
-       We have to send a request to the URL of the webpage we want to access .
+       We have to send a request to the URL of the webpage .
        If we get the status code as 200 we can scrap the HTML  context  from webpage.
        BeautifulSoup is a python library for extracting  the data from HTML files.